 ODS does not keep a list – however, you can find up to date information about show officials on the USDF website – use link below.
 ODS may have resources for schooling/practice show judge ideas, or you can check the latest issue of Flying Changes in their service director.

-What you need to know BEFORE your Competition STARTS because of what is required AFTER your Competition:
+What you need to know BEFORE your Competition or event STARTS because of what is required AFTER your Competition:

 Where to Advertise your Competition